rlzh/notes-vault/Notes/Bayesian Game.md

 #general #bayesian #gametheory
--  decision-making model which assumes players have **incomplete information**
+- Decision-making model which assumes players have **incomplete information**
-- players may hold private information
+- Players may hold private information
-- payoffs are not common knowledge
+- Payoffs are not common knowledge
+- Bayesian games contain set of $N$ agents, each agent $n$ must be one of a given set of type $\theta_n$